 The District is assessing the effects the ongoing COVID-19 outbreak will have on the District and its business and operations.
-The degree of impact to the District's finances and operations is difficult to predict due to the evolving nature of the COVID-19 pandemic, including uncertainties relating to (i) the ultimate extent of the geographic spread of the virus; (ii) the duration and severity of the outbreak: (iii) the extent of the disruption to or decline in the local and global economies and financial markets; (iv) the degree to which business closures, increased unemployment, housing foreclosures and or other economic consequences may negatively affect future property values in the District's revenues; (v) the extent to which a protracted disruption in the manufacturing or construction industry may affect supply chains or further delay construction schedules for, or the implementation of, the District's capital improvement programs; and (vi) what additional actions may be taken or required by governmental authorities to contain and respond to the outbreak and what costs or impacts of such actions may be.
-The restrictions and limitations instituted related to COVID-19 will likely remain in place for some period and may increase, that the ongoing economic downturn may continue for many months and an economic recession has been projected as likely to occur, and that the recovery may be prolonged.
-As a result, the District's finances and operations may be adversely impacted by COVID-19.
+The degree of impact to the District's finances and operations is difficult to predict due to the evolving nature of the COVID-19 pandemic, including uncertainties relating to (i) the ultimate extent of the geographic spread of the virus; (ii) the duration and severity of the outbreak: (iii) the extent of the disruption to or decline in the local and global economies and financial markets; (iv) the degree to which business closures, increased unemployment, housing foreclosures and or other economic consequences may negatively affect future property values in the District's service area and or the District's property tax levy receipts, and reduce the District's revenues; (v) the extent to which a protracted disruption in the manufacturing or construction industry may affect supply chains or further delay construction schedules for, or the implementation of, the District's capital improvement programs; and (vi) what additional actions may be taken or required by governmental authorities to contain and respond to the outbreak and what costs or impacts of such actions may be.
+However, The District was deemed an essential service and continued to operate with minimal modification throughout the pandemic.